 Adventuring alone is one of the greatest feelings many outdoor enthusiasts find along the way.
+Solo adventures fulfill both the need for nature and the need for resetting solitude.
 But getting outside totally alone can also be one of the most daunting feats — which is likely why it’s so rewarding.
-Going it alone isn’t something anyone should just decide to do one day without preparing.
-There are steps everyone should take before setting out on their own in the woods, on a body of water, or any other type of adventure sport.
+Going it alone, however, isn’t something anyone should just decide to do one day without preparing.

 Understanding your limits and preparing for the worst is what makes enjoying the outdoors by yourself possible.
 That’s why you should take stock of yourself, train, and plan before heading out solo the first time — and most times after, too.
+There are steps everyone should take before setting out on their own in the woods, on a body of water, or on any other type of adventure sport.

 Determining your boundaries is vital to adventuring outside alone safely.
 Not only will these considerations make you safer physically, but they will also help you avoid making anxiety-induced mistakes like getting turned around.
-The first thing you need to review and evaluate is your skill level.

-Your comfort level might be heavily influenced by safety considerations that are particular to you apart from your environmental safety.
-Different outdoor adventure activities present their own unique set of variables and safety concerns, but each person also has their own safety concerns.
+Step 2: Evaluate your Comfort Level- Your comfort level might be heavily influenced by safety considerations that are particular to you apart from your environmental safety.
+Different outdoor adventure activities present their own unique set of variables and safety concerns, but each person also has their own separate set of safety concerns.
 Some fear wildlife or emergency situations that could cause them to face the elements while others are more fearful of encountering other people who could be dangerous.
-Identities that define people and how they are viewed by others such as race, gender, and sexuality among many others can also make individuals targets.
+Start out by placing yourself in situations that safely build your confidence.

 Whatever your adventure holds, it’s always smart to have a backup plan in mind.
 That could mean having the proper supplies to get through survival situations like needing to spend the night outside while hiking, having bear spray, or whatever it is you might need in an emergency.
 To do this, you’ll need to have an understanding of survival tips for the trail, think through your outdoor plans, and pack to be prepared for reasonable risks.

 In addition to the right supplies, it’s also important to have an emergency out.
-While there obviously are no emergency exits for outdoor adventures like hiking, camping, or kayaking, you can think through alternative ways to get home.
+While there obviously are no emergency exits for outdoor adventures like kayaking, camping, or hiking, you can think through alternative ways to get home.
 That could simply mean considering what options you have as alternative trails to reach the bottom of a mountain or additional outs along a river in case the weather turns before you can reach the planned destination.

 In addition to being mentally prepared, it’s also important to practice and train for bigger outdoor adventure goals like a thru-hike, backpacking the backcountry, taking a solo float trip, or long-distance cycling.
 To accomplish those bigger goals, you can break them down into smaller goals to build up to the big trip.
-Not only does this allow you to physically train over time for the more demanding trip, but it also allows you to practice the skills you’ll need in a safer and often more familiar environment.
+Not only does this allow you to physically train over time for a more demanding trip, but it also allows you to practice the skills you’ll need in a safer and often more familiar environment.
 Over time as you gradually build up distance and practice in different locations, you’ll increase your confidence, endurance, and ability.